When you mentally feel like crap and you know you should be feeling on top of the world

 You struggling to get out of bed, feeling exhausted by every little thing is your brain trying to repair itself.

 And remember that this is the points to overindulge in bucket loads of self-compassion.
-This is a point to nurture yourself with thoughts of warmth and self-soothing.
+Make it a compulsory part of your daily routine.
+Nurture yourself with warm and self-soothing thoughts that breathe positive emotions.

 Yes!
 It’s still going to be massively hard…